 Everybody likes to get a deal.

-But when you price your services to undercut competition and win the business, you’re devaluing what yourself.
+But when you price your services to undercut competition and win the business, you’re devaluing yourself.

 Within 15 minutes of our first call, she told me, “Josh, you’re undervaluing what Flight Media has to offer.
 Everywhere else, people are charging 2X what you’re offering for marketing and they suck at it."

-Slapped in the fact, I doubled our rates and guess what?
+Slapped in the face, I doubled our rates and guess what?
 We actually closed more business.
 (Shocking!)

 If you’re a small business owner, chances are, you make 99% of the decisions.